ProgramingMaster/finalproject/DESIGN.md

 jinja to loop through all the workouts I gave to index.html in the index function, and make an expandable card for each workout.

   In the header of the card is the name of the workout and the weight of the workout.
-There's also two buttons, an edit button, and a create button.
+There are also two buttons, an edit button, and a create button.
 I used the col-sm thing again to keep the text on the left side and the buttons on the right side.

   I also set the font size of the text dynamically, so that long weight names don't take up so much space.
 I do this by setting the font size equal to the return value of a jinja pipe called scaleSize that I made.
-I used the ~ operator to concatenate the name of the workout and the weight of the workout, and fed it to the pipe (since both of them contribute to how long the text is).
+I used the ~ operator to concatenate the name of the workout and the weight of the workout (since both of them contribute to how long the text is).
+Then I fed it to the pipe.
 The ~ operator also makes the weight (which is an integer) a string.

   The buttons expand the card, but each expands it to reveal a different thing.
 The edit button expands the edit section, and the calculate button expands the calculate section.
 I gave the edit button a margin left of auto and